 So, what is the basis of christianity’s false belief about Messiah’s name?
 It comes from mythology.
 In ancient mythology, Greece and Rome had the same gods, but they called them by different names.
 Christianity was invented after all the NT writers had died, and was the merging of paganism with spiritual truth.

-The early christians, having their roots in paganism (sun worship, Zeus worship, etc.), and having an intense hatred of the Jews, they simply omitted the Hebrew names in scripture to rid the texts of its Jeweyness, and changed those names to Greco-Roman ones.
+The progenitors of christianity having their roots in paganism (sun worship, Zeus worship, etc.), and having an intense hatred of the Jews, they simply omitted the Hebrew names in scripture to rid the texts of its Jeweyness, and changed those names to Greco-Roman ones.

-The most significant alteration was that of Messiah Yahoshua, who, since He was “God in the flesh,” and, to them, their supreme god was Zeus, they simply renamed Him “IESOUS,” or “Yay-Zeus,” which associated Him with a god with whom they were already familiar.
+The most significant alteration was that of Messiah Yahoshua, who, since He was “God in the flesh,” and, to them, their supreme god was Zeus, they simply renamed Him “IESOUS,” or “Yay-Zeus,” which associated Him with a god already familiar to them.

 In the end, that is actually the deity of the counterfeit of the faith they invented.
-All of the days on the christian calendar that have to do with their deity have nothing at all to do with Messiah.
+All of the days on christianity’s calendar have nothing at all to do with Messiah.
 Yes, christianity has some truth in it, but it is also filled with error.
 And, that’s exactly how Satan deceives.
 He injects some truth into all religions.

 Messiah is Yahoshua.
 There is no other name (Acts 4:12).
 Can you say “Yahoshua”?
 It has nothing to do with speaking Hebrew.
 Names are not languages.
 They are names.
 Choose truth, or choose error.
 There is no in-between.